What is uniform circular motion?

 v= tangential velocity

-T= period (Time required to take one complete circle)
+T= period (Time required to make one complete circle)

 a= centripetal acceleration